São Paulo–Congonhas Airport

 São Paulo/Congonhas–Deputado Freitas Nobre Airport (IATA: CGH, ICAO: SBSP) [kõˈɡõɲɐs] is one of the four commercial airports serving São Paulo, Brazil.
-The airport is named after the neighborhood where it is located, called Vila Congonhas, property of the descendants of Lucas Antônio Monteiro de Barros (1767–1851), Viscount of Congonhas do Campo, first president of the Province of São Paulo after the independence of Brazil in 1822, during the Empire.
+The airport is named after the neighborhood where it is located, called Vila Congonhas, property of the descendants of Lucas Antônio Monteiro de Barros (1767–1851), Viscount of Congonhas do Campo, first president of the province of São Paulo after the independence of Brazil in 1822, during the Empire.
 In turn, the Viscount's domain was named after the plural of a shrub known in Brazil as congonha-do-campo (Luxemburgia polyandra, of the Ochnaceae family).
-Since June 19, 2017, it is officially named after Deputy Freitas Nobre.
+Since June 19, 2017, it is officially named after Deputy José Freitas Nobre.
 The name Congonhas, however, remains mostly used.
 It is owned by the City of São Paulo.

-During a transitional period, the airport is jointly operated by Infraero and AENA.
+The airport is operated by AENA.

 Congonhas has slot restrictions operating with a maximum of 30 operations/hour, being one of the five airports with such restrictions in Brazil.
-In 2019, it was the second busiest airport in Brazil by passenger traffic, after São Paulo–Guarulhos.
+In 2022, it was the second busiest airport in Brazil by passenger traffic, after São Paulo–Guarulhos.